 The struggle and mobilization of the LGBTI community has resulted in important advances in recent years, such as the creation of the National Council for Combating Discrimination (CNCD / LGBT) and the recognition by the Supreme Court (STF) of stable same-sex unions.
 However, we still have many challenges to face to ensure full citizenship for all.

-In cases of LGBTI-phobic violence, you can contact the Human Rights Violation Hotline (dial: 100), any organization related to LGBTI rights, or go to a police station.
+In cases of LGBTI-phobic violence, you can contact the Human Rights Violation Hotline (dial: 100) or you can file a complaint through the site by filling out an online form, any organization related to LGBTI rights, or go to a police station.
 For more information, please refer to the section on safety or access our booklet on the rights of LGBTI asylum seekers and refugees.

 If you are in São Paulo, there is a police station specialized in intolerance crimes:

 Delegacia de Polícia de Repressão aos Crimes Raciais e Delitos de Intolerância – Decradi (Police Office for the Repression of Racial and Intolerance Crimes)

 Address: Rua Brigadeiro Tobias, 527 – 3º andar – Luz – São Paulo, SP